ctarrington/data-science-hw/kalman-filters/readme.md

  * generate determinisitic observations by passing
    * an initial position X
    * an initial velocity X
-   * an acceleration function  based on elapsed time - need sample
+   * an acceleration function  based on elapsed time x
    * a noise factor x
    * a simulation resolution (internal step period) x
    * a sampling resolution (how often to record an observation) x